gilch/hissp/docs/lissp_quickstart.rst

    42

-   ;; Strings in Hissp are also used for module literals and control ;; words.
+   ;; Strings in Hissp are also used for module handles and control ;; words.
 The compiler does some extra processing before emitting these ;; as Python code.
 Quoting suppresses this processing too.